 POLI / AMER 345 Congress and the Presidency

 In this course the structures and politics of Congress and the Presidency will be analyzed.
 Students will be exposed to the foundations and institutional arrangements of each branch and will review congressional and presidential procedures in lawmaking and policy-making.
 The course will also assess congressional and presidential power over time and the manner in which both branches interact institutionally as well as how they interact with the American public and society in electoral processes.

 This course consists of two parts.
 The first part examines the policy process in American government, the content of contemporary policy and the impact of policy on society.
 Case studies will illustrate the nature of policy-making and problems of implementing public policy.
 The second part of the course will introduce various tools and methods which will enable students to analyze public policy.
 Prerequisites: POLI 130, SSCI 224 and POLI 200, sophomore standing.
 Spring semester, alternate years.

 Students will examine the social and political trends that have contributed to the environmental hazards we now face.
 Various theoretical approaches that discuss human relations with the environment will be examined in the context of critical issues such as global warming, setting of toxic waste facilities and the pollution of the Fox River.
 Prerequisite: POLI 130.
 Fall semester, alternate years.

 POLI 350 International Relations

-This course examines the main theories of international relations, including realism, neo-realism, liberalism, the English School, economic structuralism, IR feminist theories, critical theory, constructivist theories, normative theories, etc. Students will acquire the intellectual tools necessary to understand, criticize, and apply these theories and others of international relations.
-Prerequisite: POLI 150 / INTL 150.
+This course examines the main theories of international relations, including realism, neo-realism, liberalism, the English School, economic structuralism, IR feminist theories, critical theory, constructivist theories and normative theories.
+Students will acquire the intellectual tools necessary to understand, criticize and apply these theories and others of international relations.
+Prerequisite: POLI / INTL 150.

 POLI 353 United States Foreign Policy